solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Chain-of-thought

-Chain-of-thought is a very interesting technique as it's about taking the LLM through a series of steps.
+Chain-of-thought is a very interesting technique as it is about taking the LLM through a series of steps.
 The idea is to instruct the LLM in such a way that it understands how to do something.
 Applying chain-of-thought means: